 Driving in Israel is quite a standard process.
 It’s the little trivial things that really got to us, and most unfortunately we also 1) took the expensive expressway, and 2) was a bar short from a full tank when we returned the car, so there was plenty of additional charges.
 The basic rental was about USD52/ SGD70, but with the additional charges it went up to about USD96/SGD130.
 Also, I wasn’t too satisfied that the car came to us at 1-2 hrs late, from what was stipulated.

 If you’re keen to rent a car in Tel Aviv, this Tripadvisor discussion thread has some helpful tips and comments.
+Separately, if you’re keen to rent a RV to travel around Israel, this site offers tips on RV maintenance, which are important steps in preventing breakdowns or leakages along the way.

 Have you rented a car in Israel?
 Please share your thoughts in the comments section below.